 Last but not least, we comment on the possibility of chemical interaction between respiratory droplets and PG and VG vapors, the main chemical compounds of the gas phase of ECA.
 These compounds are glycols whose bactericidal and virucidal properties [42,43] and aerial disinfectant effects have been laboratory tested on various pathogens (mostly bacteria) [44,45,46].
-However in the unpredictable and sporadic conditions of practical vaping, the highly idealized conditions and PG concentrations in which these disinfectant experiments were performed could hardly be applicable.
-Nevertheless, experimentally checking the disinfectant properties of PG on the SARS-CoV-2 virus should be worthwhile and useful.
+However, the highly idealized conditions and PG concentrations under which these disinfectant experiments were conducted could hardly be applicable to the erratic and intermittent conditions of realistic vaping.
+Nevertheless, it should be worthwhile and useful to test experimentally the disinfectant properties of PG on the SARS-CoV-2 virus.

-There are clear drawbacks to the studies that we have done.
-By extrapolating from available data on droplet sizes and emission rates of cigarette smoking and mouth breathing taken as proxies, we inferred estimates for droplet emissions via ECA.
-Although these figures are consistent with ECA's physical and chemical properties, and/or the relationship between vaping and these proxies, actual experimental and observational studies still need to confirm them.
+The study we have undertaken has obvious limitations.
+We inferred estimates for droplet emission through ECA by extrapolating from available data on droplet sizes and emission rates of cigarette smoking and mouth breathing taken as proxies.
+While these estimates are consistent with the physical and chemical properties of ECA, and/or the relation between vaping and these proxies, they still need to be corroborated by actual experimental and observational studies.

 We accept that our fluid dynamic modeling of exhaled ECA is idealized, but we claim that the calculation of direct exposure distances from a single vaper in still air under natural ventilation is acceptable and necessary.
-Advanced theoretical and computational methods of fluid mechanics (see for example [47]) would be sufficient to estimate indirect exposure by studying droplet dynamics under more realistic conditions (a ventilation regime and integrating the effects of turbulent air mixing and thermal convection).
+Advanced theoretical methods of fluid mechanics (see for example [47]) would be sufficient to estimate indirect exposure by studying droplet dynamics under more realistic conditions (a ventilation regime and integrating the effects of turbulent air mixing and thermal convection).
 Rather, we examined indirect exposure through a simplified exponential risk model based on the rates of expired viral load through various respiratory activities of actual SARS-CoV-2 data.
-This simplistic risk model is also idealized, but it fulfills our objective to provide a rough estimation of the relative risks of indirect exposure to vaping (as an intermittent expiration) with regards to the continuous rest breathing control scenario.
-We assume that this simplistic approach captures the necessary risk information to direct preventive policies, but in a future study, a more elaborate and complete approach should be tried (see [10] and references cited therein).
+This simplified risk model is also idealized, but it fulfills our aim of providing a rough estimation of relative risks from indirect exposure to vaping (as an intermittent expiration) with respect to the control case of continuous rest breathing.
+We believe that this simplified approach captures the essential risk information to guide prevention policies, though a more elaborate and complete approach should be attempted in a future analysis (see [10] and references cited therein).

 As commented before, an interesting feature resulting from a possible respiratory droplet transport by vaping is the possibility of actually visualizing a potentially risky respiratory airflow.
 This has an important psychological dimension that is absent in other expiratory activities that cannot be visualized (speaking, singing, coughing, sneezing) but are also potentially carrying infective droplets.
 Thus, bystanders able to visualize ECA as a respiratory flow would be able to position themselves at appropriate safe distances for direct exposure (1-2 meters), approximately equal to the recommended distances of social separation.
-Visualization of respiratory flow will also make it clear that direct exposure risk distances apply only in the direction of the exhaled plane, with only indirect exposure risk to individuals put in other directions (and not wearing face masks).
-Nevertheless it is prudent to maintain 2 meters of separation from everyone vaping if you don't wear a face mask.
+Respiratory flow visualization would also make it clear that the distances for direct exposure risk applies only in the direction of the exhaled jet, with only indirect exposure risk to individuals positioned in other directions (and not wearing face masks).
+Nevertheless, if you do not wear a face mask, it is prudent to maintain 2 meters of separation from anyone vaping.